-The study found that those who experienced uncontrolled eating chose the proven less effective, laparoscopic banding then gastric bypass surgery.
-Most likely this occurs because the procedure was reversible, researchers said.
+The study found that those who experienced uncontrolled eating chose the proven less effective: laparoscopic banding than gastric bypass surgery.
+Researchers believe most likely this occurs because the procedure was reversible.

-During Gastric bypass, part of the stomach is removed, and the digestive tract is rerouted, which limits the body from absorbing calories.
-Gastric bypass has been proven to have larger and more long-lasting weight loss over an extended period, more so than other weight loss procedures.
+During Gastric bypass, part of the stomach is removed, and the digestive tract is rerouted, limiting the body from absorbing calories.
+Gastric bypass has been proven to have larger and more long-lasting weight loss over an extended period than other bariatric procedures.

-The study’s researchers found that those who chose gastric bypass were more likely to have a poorer quality of life, a lower goal weight, a greater tolerance for accepting risk in regards to treatment and are more likely to have Type II Diabetes.
+The study’s researchers discovered that those who chose gastric bypass were more likely to have a poorer quality of life, a lower goal weight, type II diabetes, and a greater tolerance for accepting the surgery’s risk.
+While those with gastric banding had a lower average BMI and were less obese than bypass patients, the study also found that those who experienced uncontrolled eating were more likely to have the gastric banding procedure.